Paparazzi (PAZZI) Market Capitalization Reaches $13,244.31

-Paparazzi (CURRENCY:PAZZI) traded flat against the U.S. dollar during the one day period ending at 20:00 PM E.T. on January 25th.
-In the last seven days, Paparazzi has traded flat against the U.S. dollar.
+Paparazzi (CURRENCY:PAZZI) traded flat against the U.S. dollar during the 1-day period ending at 0:00 AM E.T. on January 31st.
 Paparazzi has a market cap of $13,244.31 and $102.00 worth of Paparazzi was traded on exchanges in the last 24 hours.
-One Paparazzi coin can now be purchased for $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
+One Paparazzi coin can now be bought for approximately $0.0003 or 0.00000001 BTC on popular cryptocurrency exchanges.
+During the last week, Paparazzi has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.